-This Standard is met in full.
-The atmosphere in the centre was friendly and hospitable, and Inspectors during meal times observed that the staff treated young people with respect and as individuals.
+The inspectors found the atmosphere in the centre to be friendly and hospitable.
+They observed that the staff treated young people with respect and as individuals.
 Young people in turn were observed to be respectful towards staff in their interactions with them.
 The inspectors found that the young people have the opportunity to develop their interests and hobbies.

-The Inspectors interviewed two of the young people in the centre and they were both very positive about the centre and the service provided to them.
-Both young people were aware of their keyworker's role and found it helpful to have someone like that to discuss issues with.
+The Inspectors interviewed one of the young people in the centre and they were very positive about the centre and the service provided to them.
+The young person was aware of the keyworker's role and found it helpful to have someone to discuss issues with.
 The Inspectors observed that the young people were cared for in a manner that takes account of their wishes, preferences and individuality.
-Both young people were aware of procedures with regard to making a complaint.
+The young people were aware of procedures with regard to making a complaint.